 Salazar and his successors continued to live in the building for the next few generations.
 However, the power of the clergy diminished and nobles moved into the area instead.
 As a result, Hôtel de Sens’ most notable, and perhaps most infamous, resident was Queen Margot.
 Shortly after her marriage to King Henry IV, he annulled the marriage in favour of marrying a Medici.

-Unable to have children, Queen Margot was banished to Le Marais.
-There, she turned Hotel de Sens into her own personal playground.
+Unable to have children, Queen Margot was banished to Le Marais, an area of the city which was a former marshy swamp turned chic district.
+Once there, she turned Hotel de Sens into her own personal playground.
 She had countless lovers and held extravagant parties within the walls of this grand château.

 Hotel de Sens Today